Kushal Punjabi: Career

 He started his career as a dancer and model, and participated in Gladrags Manhunt Contest, in 2000.
 He also appeared in the music album of Shweta Shetty pop song Deewane To Deewane Hai in 1997.
 His television career began with the TV series A Mouthful Of Sky in 1995 for DD Metro channel, followed by Love Marriage in 2002 on Zee TV, and also appeared in a number of series like Don in 2006 for Star One, Santaan from 2007–2008 for Star Plus, Kasamh se in 2006 for Zee TV, Sssshh...Phir Koi Hain for Star One and King Aasman Ka Ek Raja for Sony TV.
 He appeared as Sub-inspector in CID: Special Bureau, detective-crime TV series, CID (on Sony TV) from 2003 to 2004 and had a small role in the TV series, Kkusum.
 In 2004, he appeared as a lead in Dekho Magar Pyaar Se (on STAR Plus), an Indian adaptation of popular Venezuelan TV series, Mi Gorda Bella and also in popular comedy TV series, Kabhi Haan Kabhi Naa on Zee TV.
 His other shows were Antariksh in 2008 for Star Plus, Yeh Dil Chahe More in 2006 for Star One, Hum Tum in 2008 for Zee Next and Rishta dot com on Sony TV in 2010 for Yash Raj productions.
 He also appeared in STAR Plus TV series, Raja Ki Aayegi Baraat from 2008 to 2010.
 In 2010, he did a cameo in SAB TV's Gutur Gu, India's first silent comedy series.
 He then bagged a prominent role in Cinevista's Sssshhh..., Farhan Akhtar's film, Lakshya (2004), followed by Karan Johar's Kaal, which also starred Ajay Devgn.

 He appeared in Hindi films, like Sssshhh...
 (2003) Lakshya (2004), Kaal (2005), Salaam-e-Ishq: A Tribute to Love (2007) and Dhan Dhana Dhan Goal (2007).

 He was a trained dancer-choreographer and worked as a dancer/trainer with Shiamak Davar for while.
 He participated in reality shows like Mr. & Ms. TV (2007), Fear Factor, Fun on the Run and Ek Se Badhkar Ek (2008) on Zee TV, and in 2011 won the TV reality game show Zor Ka Jhatka, the Indian version of Wipeout!, which started with 28 contestants, in an obstacle course set in Argentina, and was hosted by Shah Rukh Khan, and was shooting for Balaji Film's Rock the Shaadi as 1 of the 3 main leads.
 He also made a wild card entry in the dance reality show Jhalak Dikhhla Jaa.

 Death

 Punjabi was found dead at his residence in Bandra, Mumbai on 26 December 2019.
 The cause of death was reported to be suicide by hanging.
 He died at the age of 42.
 He was suffering from depression.
-Before dying by suicide, he distributed his property among his parents and son, as stated in his suicide note.
+Before committing suicide, he distributed his property among his parents and son, as stated in his suicide note.
+In the words of co-actor Chetan Hansraj, "He was going through separation from his wife and was down with sickness".